JustABearOz/OhMyPosh-CoolTheme/README.md

 ## Installation
 Follow the installation instructions from [Oh-My-Posh](https://github.com/JanDeDobbeleer/oh-my-posh) to install Oh-My-Posh

-Copy the file Cool.psm1 to the oh-my-posh custom theme directory
+From powershell, Run the script install.ps1.
+This will copy cool.psm1 into the theme directory specified by ```$GitPromptSettings.MyThemesLocation```

 Edit your powershell profile to include
 ```